jakubfi/ninetracklab/README.md

 to move over the heads with a constant speed and start recording logic analyzer output.

 Note that this is not the only way of doing it.
-You may as well sample the analog signals, digitize it on your own and prepare an image file readable by v9ttd.
+You may as well sample the analog signals, digitize it on your own and prepare an image file readable by the software.

 ## Sampling frequency